 Festivals are a key part of our cultural infrastructure: they inspire audiences, artists, filmmakers and professionals alike.
-We believe they have the potential to make a substantial contribution to the attainment of the BFI’s three strategic priorities for 2013-2017, as outlined in Film Forever.
+We believe they can help us achieve our three strategic priorities for 2013-2017, as outlined in Film Forever.

 The BFI has allocated Lottery funding of £1 million per year, for the four years from 2013-2017, to the Film Festival Fund.
-As part of the Audience Fund, the Film Festival Fund seeks to support festivals which provide a greater depth and breadth of film and increase choice to audiences across the UK as well as increasing audiences for specialised and independent British film.
+As part of the Audience Fund, the Film Festival Fund supports festivals which provide audiences across the UK with a greater film choice, as well as increasing audiences for specialised and independent British film.

 The fund has two priorities:

-- Strand 1: To support audience development activity within film festivals that offer a strong cultural programme and which serve regional/local audiences or which may have a particular specialist theme enabling them to reach audiences from further across the UK.
-Such festivals are usually focused on audiences rather than industry and do not generally attract industry delegation.
-New festivals can be supported under this strand as long as they demonstrate a clear cultural vision which meets a gap in provision, are based on audience analysis and need and demonstrate financial viability.
+- Strand 1: To support audience development activity within film festivals that offer a strong cultural programme and which serve regional/local audiences, or which may have a particular specialist theme enabling them to reach audiences from further across the UK.
+These festivals are usually focused on public audiences, rather than the film industry, and do not generally attract an industry delegation.
+New festivals can be supported under this strand as long as they demonstrate a clear cultural vision which meets a gap in provision, are based on audience analysis and need, and demonstrate financial viability.